OzymandiasThe2/fastapi-ctf/README.md

 This is a project I created to learn some FastAPI stuff and to do automate simple commands expected for Capture the Flag competitons as well as some Forensic Security stuff that I thought were neat to automate.

 STILL A BIG WIP in progress.
+## Current Features
+### Capture the Flag
+- Base64 Decryption
+- File Analysis: Returns MD5 hash, file type, and file size
+- Stegsnow: Runs "stegsnow", but currently **broken**
+- Strings: Runs "strings" on uploaded image
+- Exiftool: Runs "Exiftool" on uploaded image
+- Zsteg: Runs "Zsteg" on uploaded image.
+Note that it only supports PNG and BMP images, so error responses need to be added for incompatible file types.
+- Nmap: Runs a basic Nmap query on a targeted IP.
+Currently working on automating multiple arguments.
+- Unshadow: Creates an unshadow file for you if you have a passwd file and shadow file.
+Then outputed file can be cracked with tools like John the Ripper.

+### Forensic Security
+NOTE: The following _should_ work but will hang since uploading large files seems to cause issues
+- Fsstat: Runs "fsstat" on an image
+- Sha256: Gives the sha256 for an image.

+## Future Plan
+### Roadmap
+- Packet Capturing
+- fls
+- icat
+- pngcheck
+- xor
+- unhex

 ## Install